srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Important**: Make sure the file has that exact name.
 It may have a different name (for example, with `(1)` added) from previous labs, so rename it after copying it if necessary.

-1. Open the `/Starter/DownstreamDevice` directory in Visual Studio Code.
+1. Open Visual Studio Code.

-1. Open the **SimulatedDevice.cs** source code file.
+1. On the **File** menu, click **Open Folder**.

+1. In the **Open Folder** dialog, navigate to the Starter folder for lab 12, click **DownstreamDevice**, and then click **Select Folder**.

+    You should see the azure-iot-test-only.root.ca.cert.pem file listed in the EXPLORER pane along with the SimulatedDevice.cs file.

+    > **Note**: If you see messages to restore dotnet and/or load the C# extension, complete the installs.

+1. In the EXPLORER pane, click **SimulatedDevice.cs**.

-1. Locate the declaration for the `s_connectionString` variable and replace the value placeholder with the IoT Hub Connection String for the `DownstreamDevice1` IoT Device.
+1. Locate the declaration for the `s_connectionString` variable, and then replace the placeholder value with the IoT Hub Connection String for the `DownstreamDevice1` IoT Device.

-1. Modify `s_connectionString` to include the `GatewayHostName` property with the value set to the full DNS name for the IoT Edge Gateway Device (`AZ-220-VM-EDGEGW`).
+1. Modify `s_connectionString` value to include a `GatewayHostName` property, and set the value of GatewayHostName to the full DNS name for the IoT Edge Gateway Device (`AZ-220-VM-EDGEGW`).

     The Connection String will match the following format: